sophiegoblin/sophiegoblin.github.io/index.md

 <h3 class="center">ABOUT</h3>

-Art Festival Director and Artist Liason

-Sophie graduated with a First Class Honours from Performance and Visual Art (Sound) course BA from the University of Brighton in 2013.
+Sophie Giblin in an Art Festival Director and Artist Liason.
+In 2013 Sophie graduated with a First Class Honours from Performance and Visual Art (Sound) course BA from the University of Brighton.
 The same year she founded Kollektiv Gallery turning vacant property into temporary public art space.
 Kollektiv grew into residencies, talks and workshops, international art festivals and an online archive of artist interviews.

-<mailto:sophiemggiblin@gmail.com><br>

 {% include line.html %}
 ß